openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_gui.rst

 **Description**
 ::

- Verify that all elements of NSXv plugin section require GUI regiments.
+ Verify that all elements of NSXv plugin section meets the requirements.

 **Complexity**